w3f/polkadot-wiki/docs/general/polkadot-direction.md

 Understanding what [Polkadot 2.0](./polkadot-v2.md) will help us envision the future direction of the Polkadot ecosystem toward abstraction and generalization.

+Fundamentally, Polkadot was a platform to host just chains, and so far, chains have happened to be one way to build applications and grow Polkadot's utility.

+## From Chain-centricity to Application-centricity

+Polkadot has been abstracted and generalized beyond what was originally proposed and envisioned in the [Polkadot whitepaper](https://polkadot.network/whitepaper/).

+If we see Polkadot as a service provider of trustless, resilient and verifiable computation through cores as well as secure interoperability between core-secured rollup chains, the future development of Polkadot can be directed towards the following paradigm shift: from being an chain-focused ecosystem to being an application-focused ecosystem that is not only about blockchains.

 ## Offloading Tasks to System Chains

 Polkadot 1.0 was a chain-centric paradigm comprising domain-specific rollups that could exchange messages.
 Trusted communication channels are ensured via a shared security mechanism provided by the ELVES protocol, Polkadot's rollup technology.
 Polkadot not only provides message-passing